Abhyu08/mongodb_cheat_sheet/Sample JSON/Exercises/Exercise2/Solutions.md

-    19. Increase salary by 10000 for all employees who are working on project-2 or project-3 or project-1 Decrease bonus by 1000 rs And increase salary by 1000rs for all employees whose department location is Mumbai
+    19. Increase salary by 10000 for all employees who are working on project-2 or project-3 or project-1 .Decrease bonus by 1000 rs And increase salary by 1000rs for all employees whose department location is Mumbai

 >db.Emp.update(  { $or: [ { 'project.name':"Project-3" }  ,  { 'project.name':"Project-2" } , { 'project.name':"Project-1" } ] },  { $inc : {sal : 10000} } );